nantesnlp/uima-tokens-regex/README.md

 This functionality is useful when some annotation are mandatory to specify a matching context but useless for further analysis.

 The example illustrates this functionality in the case of terminology extraction.
-We need the rule `My rule` to extract all term having the pattern `NPN`, but we need to appear after a determiner `D`.
-As we don't want the `D` to appear in the term's pattern, we hide it from the pattern by prefixing it with `~`.
+We need the rule `My rule` to extract all subsequences having the pattern `NPN`, but we need to appear after a determiner `D`.
+As we don't want the `D` to appear in the subsequence's pattern, we hide it from the pattern by prefixing it with `~`.

 ```
 matcher N: [category=="noun"];